khayal-ai/ScrollSense/README.md

 The application allows users to enter their short-video usage information and receive a predicted risk level.

-The application also uses the trained machine learning model and stored analysis results.
+The application uses the trained Random Forest model and the project's analysis results.

----

-## Technologies Used

-- Python.
-- Pandas.
-- NumPy.
-- Matplotlib.
-- Seaborn.
-- Scikit-learn.
-- XGBoost.
-- TensorFlow / Keras.
-- SHAP.
-- Streamlit.
-- Joblib.

 ---